drc-cs/FALL24-CS326/lectures/L01_overview/slides.md

 git pull
 ```

-If you have any issues with using this git-based system, please reach out to your TA or myself.
+If you have any issues with using this git-based system, please reach out to us during office hours or via email.

 <!--s-->